 The volatile Relampago (Lightning) Hernández was the yin to Jack Veneno’s yang, the archetype of good versus evil.
 They complemented each other so well in the sense that Jack Veneno signified everything that was morally correct and was a courageous hero fighting off the treacherous villains week after week.

-"I loved being a rudo (Spanish wrestling term for ‘rulebreaker’)," declares Hernández in the documentary Jack: La Historia de Jack Veneno directed by Robert Krupka and Benjamin Irish.
+"I loved being a rudo (Spanish wrestling term for ‘rulebreaker’)," declares Hernández in the documentary Jack: La Historia de Jack Veneno, directed by Robert Krupka and Benjamin Irish.

 "I loved it when people yelled at me.
 People hated me, and it was exciting for me!
 I wanted to be THE bad guy of excellence, and I learned to become an even better rudo learning from Mexican, American, South American, and Central American wrestlers that passed through the territory."

 Jack Veneno was always a babyface technical wrestler and still protects kayfabe when interviewed.
-He looks uncomfortable when wrestling is referred to as "a show" rather than sport.
+He looks uncomfortable when wrestling is referred to as "a show" rather than a sport.

 When asked if the punches and kicks seen on TV were real, he never says that they were anything but.
 He certainly doesn’t admit that the scars on his forehead were caused by blading.
-Instead, he claims that they were because of getting rammed into the iron connecting the turnbuckles with the posts, the post themselves, and/or brass knucks.
+Instead, he claims they were because of getting rammed into the iron connecting the turnbuckles with the posts, the post themselves, and/or brass knucks.

 Veneno maintains legitimate heat between him and his eternal rival, Relampago Hernández, who legitimately pulled a knife on him in the locker rooms.

 Did you know?: Jack Veneno adapted names of wrestling holds by calling them in ways that clicked more with the Dominican fans.
-He "tropicalized them" to match with the local flavor.
+He "tropicalized them" to match the local flavor.